Quasi linear parabolic pde posed on a network with non linear Neumann boundary condition at vertices: Introduction

+Equations of the form \eqref{eq de base} can also be analyzed in terms of viscosity solutions.
+The first results on viscosity solutions for Hamilton-Jacobi equations on networks have been obtained by Schieborn in \cite{D-S these} for the Eikonal equations and later discussed in many contributions on first order problems \cite{Camilli 1, Imbert Nguyen, Lions College France}, elliptic equations \cite{Lions Souganidis 1} and second order problems with vanishing diffusion at the vertex \cite{Lions Souganidis 2}.
 In contrast second order Hamilton-Jacobi equations with a non vanishing viscosity at the boundary have seldom been studied in the literature and our aim is to show the well-posedness of classical solutions for \eqref{eq de base} in suitable H\"{o}der spaces: see Theorem \ref{th : exis para} for the existence and Theorem \ref{th : para comparison th} for the comparison, and thus the uniqueness.
 Our main assumptions are that the equation is uniformly parabolic with smooth coefficients and that the term $F=F(u,p)$ at the junction is either decreasing with respect to $u$ or increasing with respect to $p$.
+The main idea of the proof is to use a time discretization, exploiting at each step the solvability in $C^{2+\alpha}$ of the elliptic problem: